WILD AND SCENIC

 In December 2014, Vermont joined the prestigious network of the National Wild & Scenic Rivers System when a congressional action designated 46.1 miles of Vermont rivers Wild & Scenic.
 Local communities and the Vermont congressional delegation worked for years to study these river reaches and show that their value deserved to be recognized on a national scale.
 The Upper Missisquoi and the Trout Rivers now join other celebrated rivers which are preserved and safeguarded for their remarkable scenic, recreational, geologic, fish and wildlife, historic, and cultural values.

-Learn more about some of the recent efforts along the Upper Missisquoi and Trout Rivers, as well as other Wild and Scenic Rivers in the inaugural volume of River Currents, a newsletter produced by the Wild and Scenic Rivers Program.
+Learn more about some of the recent efforts along the Upper Missisquoi and Trout Rivers, as well as other Wild and Scenic Rivers in the River Currents, a newsletter produced by the Wild and Scenic Rivers Program.

-An Interactive Map of Our Wild and Scenic Rivers
+An Overview Map of Our Wild and Scenic Rivers within the Missisquoi Watershed

 Navigating the map: